TridKay99/Breezy-Front-End/README.md

 The aim was to find a real world client to represent and present a web application for a final assessment.
 A minimum of MVP required us to build a working prototype of the client concept and print it to a working deployed URL.
 Front-end deployed through Netlify and back-end deployed through Ziet Now.

 Essentially, we needed to find a find an issue with our client's service and find a solution.
 Considering it had not yet been given a website, our solution was to create the website from scratch.
-This implements a user login system that uses a boolean (true or false) to determin whether the user was an Admin or normal user.
+This implements a user login system that uses a boolean (true or false) to determine whether the user was an Admin or normal user.
 This led into a a user profile that allowed them to place orders for their laundry.

 ### __Tech Stack__